 Failure to do so can lead to prosecution and also invalidates most landlord insurance policies.
 For the safety of your tenants and your business, it is important to get regularly electrical safety certification.

-All our electricians hold the advanced City and Guilds Test & Inspections 2391-10 inline with what the law currently stipulates.
+All our electricians hold the advanced City and Guilds Test & Inspections 2391-10 or equivalent, inline with what the law currently stipulates.

 Electrical Inspections Explained

 All electrical installations deteriorate with age and use.
 They should, therefore, be inspected and tested at appropriate intervals to check whether they are in a safe and satisfactory condition for continued service.
 Such safety checks are commonly referred to as ‘periodic inspection and testing’.

 ● Reveal if any of your electrical circuits or equipment are overloaded.

 ● Find any potential electric shock risks and fire hazards.

 ● Identify any defective electrical work.

 ● Highlight any lack of earthing or bonding.